colombarifm/sas_grid/README.md

 ```

-## usage
+## Usage instructions

-For SAS grid generation, one should use the following command:
+### For SAS grid generation, one should use the following command:

 `sas_grid --input [FILE] --radius [RADIUS] --factor [FACTOR] --type sas`